Kyleigh Brine, Company Dancer

 Fred Mathews, Choreographic Advisor

-Maria Basile, Co-Artistic Director, Company Choreographer & Dancer
+Maria Basile, Artistic Director, Company Choreographer & Dancer

 Kelly Barry, Company Dancer